-React Examples
+React examples

 Concrete patterns for embedding <DocxEditor> in React: load from URL, controlled comments, autosave, custom toolbar, custom fonts, Yjs collaboration, agent panel.